SimplicityApks/ReminderDatePicker/README.md

 After clicking on the footer in one of the spinners, the additional date or time picker will open as dialog.
 These are the standard pickers from the Android framework, made Android 2.1+ compatible by [DateTimePicker](https://github.com/flavienlaurent/datetimepicker).
-You can, however, use your a custom date or time picker or even implement your own behaviour.
+You can, however, use a custom date or time picker or even implement your own behaviour.
 To achieve this simply call `setCustomDatePicker()` or `setCustomTimePicker()`, passing an OnClickListener whose *onClick()* method will be called when the footer is clicked.